shrshj/arduino-unity3d/Arduino Unity3D Serial Communication/README.md

 ## Step 4
 Testing our blink code using Unity
 - Note: becasue of heavy unity files Only the script file is uploaded here.
-- Below pictures show the location of street lamp (downloaded from assest store) and point light (added from GameObject)
+- Below pictures show the location of street lamp (downloaded from the assest store) and point light (added from GameObject)

 <img src="https://github.com/shshjmakerspace/ArduinoUnity3D/blob/main/Arduino%20Unity3D%20Serial%20Communication/-media/step4-1.png" width="900"/>